urbit/urbit/pkg/hs/urbit-proto/baupla.md

 there are *two* separate environments: one for tracking type variable bindings, and the other for tracking ordinary variable bindings (which are assigned "type schemes," rather than types).
-It is not immediately clear how to port this to the subject-oriented context, which expects one.
+It is not immediately clear how to port this to the subject-oriented context, which expects one environment.
 Where do type variable bindings go in the subject?
 And if they are not to be found in the subject, then, well, we have contextual info relevant to type checking not found inside the subject.

 However, there *does* exist a 50-year-old idea which *is* compatible with having a unified subject: dependent type theory.
 This venerable idea invites us to